qgis/QGIS-Documentation/source/docs/developers_guide/unittesting.rst

 Then come your test methods, all of which should take no parameters and should return void.
 The methods will be called in order of declaration.
-We are implementing two methods here which illustrates two types of testing.
+We are implementing two methods here which illustrate two types of testing.

-In the first case we want to generally test the various parts of the class are working, We can use a functional testing approach.
+In the first case we want to generally test if the various parts of the class are working, We can use a functional testing approach.
 Once again, extreme programmers would advocate writing these tests before implementing the class.
 Then as you work your way through your class implementation you iteratively run your